firecracker-microvm/firecracker/docs/design.md

 for Firecracker's API server and associated control plane.
 It's never in the fast path of the virtual machine.
-The VMM thread exposes the machine model, minimal legacy device model, microVM metadata service (MMDS) and VirtIO device emulated Net and Block devices, complete with I/O rate limiting.
+The VMM thread exposes the machine model, minimal legacy device model, microVM metadata service (MMDS) and VirtIO device emulated Net, Block and Vsock devices, complete with I/O rate limiting.
 In addition to them, there are one or more vCPU threads (one per guest CPU core).
 They are created via KVM and run the `KVM_RUN` main loop.
 They execute synchronous I/O and memory-mapped I/O operations on devices models.

 ### Threat Containment